 Another excellent performance of Brass Quintet No.2 was given by Paradise Brass at Andrew's 60th birthday concert at Birmingham Conservatoire on November 29th 2010.

-In May 2015 in the final of the Andrew Downes Performance Prize competition at Birmingham Conservatoire, Brass Quintet No.2 was beautifully played by Perfect 5th Brass Quintet.
+In May 2015, in the final of the Andrew Downes Performance Prize competition at Birmingham Conservatoire, Brass Quintet No.2 was brilliantly played by Perfect 5th Brass Quintet.

 This programme shows the first two entries in the Andrew Downes performance prize.
 There were more.